5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ## Changelog

-At every update you can just re-download the repository and replace it with the current files.
+At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).

 **Update 1.0.1/1.0.2/1.0.3** : Small UI and Tracker fix.
 Replace the `whatsspy/` folder with the one of the repository .